Skip to main content

 Countryside Centre

 Philips Park is also the home of Bury's first mountain bike trail and first Countryside Centre.
-The Countryside Centre occupies the Barn of the former estate farm and including a classroom, workshops and offices.
+The Countryside Centre occupies the Barn of the former estate farm and includes a classroom, workshops and offices.